wso2/docs-mi/en/docs/reference/connectors/salesforce-connectors/salesforcebulk-v2-connector-example.md

   Using this resource, users can get the job information.

-  1. Select the a 'Property' mediator.
+  1. Select the 'Property' mediator.
 This mediator will extract the jobId from the request payload and enable its use in other operations within this sequence.
         ```xml
         <property expression="json-eval($.id)" name="jobId" scope="default" type="STRING"/>
         ```